Body Mind Therapy:

-Therapy: Bodywork & Trauma work
+Bodywork & Trauma Recovery

-Psychosomatic therapy works by tapping into mind-body communication and the purpose is to connect the two again.
+Body Mind therapy works by tapping into mind-body communication and the purpose is to connect the two again.
 It can then be possible to heal the mind through the body and/or to heal the body by way of the mind.

 Trauma work & Bioenergetics

+Bioenergetics is both verbal and physical.
+The verbal work is about exploring your personal history, desires, associations and current challenges, and working with the body is about giving you the chance to become aware of emotional issues on a tangible body level to facilitate change.
 Bioenergetics is part of the Humanistic Therapy family ,which emphasizes the importance of being your true self in order to lead the most fulfilling life.
 The body tells the story of a person's life and as a person becomes more acquainted with their deeper feelings and emotions, they are often quite surprised to discover how their bodily tensions, posture and breathing patterns support the suppression of their emotions, reinforce uncomfortable and destructive belief systems and hide their shame and underlying fears.
 With the hard work of discovering these feelings and old somatic (body) holding patterns in a supportive relational setting, there can be the exciting discovery that the expression of emotion and the loosening up of bodily tensions results in a feeling of well-being, joy and a new connection to life.